TIBCOSoftware/snappydata/docs/deployment.md

 Having the Spark computation embedded in the same JVM allows us to do a number of optimization at query planning level.
 For example:

-* If the join expression matches the partitioning scheme of tables, a partition to partition join instead of a shuffle based join is done. </br> Moreover, if two tables are collocated (while defining the tables) costly data movement can be avoided.
+* If the join expression matches the partitioning scheme of tables, a partition to partition join instead of a shuffle based join is done. </br> Moreover, if two tables are colocated (while defining the tables) costly data movement can be avoided.

 * For replicated tables, that are present in all the data nodes, a simple local join (local look up)  is done instead of a broadcast join.